Henry Mayhew

 Henry Mayhew (25 November 1812 – 25 July 1887) was an English journalist, playwright, and advocate of reform.
 He was one of the co-founders of the satirical magazine Punch in 1841, and was the magazine's joint editor, with Mark Lemon, in its early days.
-He is also known for his work as a social researcher, publishing an extensive series of newspaper articles in the Morning Chronicle that was later compiled into the book series London Labour and the London Poor (1851), a groundbreaking and influential survey of the city's poor.
+He is also known for his work as a social researcher, publishing an extensive series of newspaper articles in the Morning Chronicle that was later compiled into the three-volume book London Labour and the London Poor (1851), a groundbreaking and influential survey of the city's poor.

 Biography

 Early life

-He was born in London, the thirteenth of 17 children of Joshua Mayhew.
-He was educated at Westminster School before running away from his studies to sea.
+He was born in London, the thirteenth of 17 children to Joshua Mayhew.
+He was educated at Westminster School before running away from his studies to the sea.
 He then served with the East India Company as a midshipman on a ship bound for Calcutta.
 He returned after several years, in 1829, becoming a trainee lawyer in Wales.
-He left this and became a freelance journalist.
-He contributed to The Thief, a readers' digest, followed quickly by editing a weekly journal – Figaro in London.
+He left this career to become a freelance journalist.
+He contributed to The Thief, a readers' digest, followed quickly by founding a weekly comic journal – Figaro in London (1831–1839).
 Mayhew reputedly fled his creditors and holed up at the Erwood Inn, a small public house in the village of Erwood, south of Builth Wells in Wales.

 Paris and writing

 In 1835, Mayhew found himself in a state of debt and, along with a fellow writer, escaped to Paris to avoid his creditors.
 He spent his time writing and in the company of other writers including William Thackeray and Douglas Jerrold.
-Mayhew spent over 10 years in Paris, returning to England in the 1850s, whereby he was involved in several literary adventures, mostly the writing of plays.
-Two of his plays – But, However and the Wandering Minstrel – were successful, whilst his early work Figaro in London was less successful.
+Mayhew spent over 10 years in Paris, returning to England in the 1850s, whereupon he was involved in several literary adventures, mostly the writing of plays.
+Two of his plays – The Wandering Minstrel (1834) and But, However (1842) – were successful, whilst his early work Figaro in London was less successful.